 The European Chess Union invites the National federations members to submit bids for the organization of the official European Chess Championships in 2024 including combined bids for next years.

 The bids must be submitted exclusively in the Bid form regulated by the ECU (in the attachment).
 For any additional documents delivered separately from the bid form, it must be stated in the bid form what they relate to.
 Any document that reaches the ECU office after the official deadline will not be taken into consideration.

 A. The bidding procedure is open for the following ECU Chess Championships in 2024 (including combined bids for European Individual Championships for next years):

 - European Individual Open Championship (estimated number of players: 350)

-Bids for No1 and No2 events are accepted only as a combined bid (dates are different as also venues can be different)
+*Bids for No1 and No2 events are accepted as a combined bid (dates are different as also, venues can be different)